Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 The tension seemed to blow away, and Jackson smiled in return.
 "You have good taste, big guy.
 Hello."

 "And this is Vemik," Coombes continued.
-"They call him Sky-Thinker, he’s...kinda the ideas man.
+"They call him Sky-Thinker, he’s... kinda the ideas man.
 Cavemonkey scientist, inventor, engineer, all-round [geek]."

 "...Geek."
 Vemik liked the sound of that.
 The word fit comfortably in his mouth, but he decided to ask about it later.
 "Thank you."